lyc458216/PTE/library/Speaking/*RS(repeat sentence).md

 Requirements:

 You will hear a sentence.
 Please repeat the sentence exactly as you hear it.
 You will hear the sentence only once.

+Tips:
+All the vocabulary is required to be spoken.

 Filter: Test
 Sort Type: Creation time(Ascending order)
+Total: 850

 1.The seminar on writing skills has been canceled.
 写作技巧研讨会已取消